Commvault and Microsoft Azure co-author HarperCollins’ cloud story

 - Legacy SAN not meeting business requirements

-- Modernization and consolidation of IT by leveraging Microsoft Azure
+- Modernisation and consolidation of IT by leveraging Microsoft Azure

 - Move to a more manageable OPEX model